zsofiasomlai/pbx-group-security/content/roles/head-of-appsec.md

 - Developer training and curriculum development
 - Have a deep understanding and hands on experience of secure software development practices including threat modelling, secure design principles, secure coding, code analysis, security testing and AppSec automation etc.

-## Tech Stack (you must be proficient in at least one of the following)
+## Tech Stack

+You must be proficient in at least one of the following:

 - OWASP, SAST, DAST, IAST, WAF
 - TDD, BDD, Test DSLs